Overview and Description

 - Evaluate the flow of the subjects throughout the study.
 Were all subjects kept in the same groups they were initially assigned to, including the dropouts?
 Did >80% of subjects finish the study?
 Was intention-to-treat analysis performed?

 Clinicians need to be familiar with the interpretation of common summary statistics and effect size measurements to put results into perspective.
+An effect size can either quantify how different two groups are from one another or measure the strength of a relationship between two variables12.
 Appreciation of the effect size can be significantly altered by how the results are presented.
+Example:

 |RCT of 20-year sunscreen use vs. placebo for prevention of melanoma:|

 • EER (Experimental Event Rate) = 1/1000 = 0.001 –> “The risk of developing melanoma over 20 years in the sunscreen experimental group was 0.1% or 1 in 1000.”

 • CER (Control Event Rate) = 5/1000 – 0.005 –> “The risk of developing melanoma over 20 years with placebo is 0.5%.”

 • ARR (Absolute Risk Reduction) = EER – CER = 0.004 –> “0.4% of patients, or 4 of 1000, are prevented from developing melanoma by using sunscreen.”

 • RR (Relative Risk) = EER/CER = 0.20 –> “People who do not use sunscreens have a 5 times greater risk of developing melanoma over 20 years as compared to those who use sunscreens.”